uriellomeli/SPLC/README.md

-# SPLC
+# Southern Poverty Law Center

-Example with the Southern Poverty Law Center data.
+The Southern Poverty Law Center (SPLC) tracks hate and antigoverment groups across the United States since 2000.
+They make the data available from their website (https://www.splcenter.org/hate-map).

-Testing.
+Here, I joined the data from 2000 to 2023 in a .RData file and then plotted in a US map.